ColmCoffey/PD_Rag/README.md

 npm install
 ```

 Then run this command to deploy it (assuming you have AWS CLI already set up, and AWS CDK already bootstrapped).
-I recommend deploying to `us-east-1` to start with (since all the AI models are there).

 ```sh
 cdk deploy